 Property Division in Military Divorce

 Another unique issue in a military divorce is dividing military benefits as part of property division.
 The division of military assets must follow the rules of the USFSPA, which currently uses the Freeze Time Formula to determine how to distribute them.
-This formula is complex and often requires an attorney’s assistance.
+This formula is complex and often requires a Fort Collins military divorce lawyer’s assistance.

 Colorado Statute of Limitations